charleskoffler/clprolf/docs/clprolf_insights.md

 ```

 ### USING THE CLASS ROLES ON INTERFACES FOR COLLABORATIVE PROJECTS
 For collaborative projects, like public APIs, or for big teams with much collaborations, you can use the class roles on interfaces.
-It's quite like with the optional features for interface inheritance, except that we keep only the class roles addition(of course with the compiler checkings).
+It's quite like with the features for interface inheritance, except that we keep only the class roles addition(of course with the compiler checkings).
 We can still use "version_inh", or "capacity_inh", because those keywords are also about horizontal inheritance (when a class implements an interface).
 But we can not use "nature" for collaborative projects, except for those who want an interface inheritance perpective.